Contract Terms Examples: Everything You Need to Know

 If a provision is included that states, “Either party may, without the consent of the other party, assign the agreement to an affiliate or to any person that acquires all or substantially all of the assets of a party”, either party can transfer the contract without the consent of the other party as long as the move is to an affiliate company.
 This clause is important if you are set on having the service provided by the company you originally contracted with.

 If you need help with contract terms examples, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.